mino-git/wet-sdk-plus/Readme.txt

 ETSDK+ is a project to improve ETSDK version 2.6 from the game Wolfenstein: Enemy Territory.

-The goals of this project are to fix bugs, add basic features, while leaving the core gameplay untouched.
+The goals of this project are to fix bugs and add basic features, while leaving the core gameplay untouched.
 It aims at developers searching for a codebase close to ETSDK, but with enhanced features and fixes of bugs and exploits which are still present in ETSDK.

 Disclaimer
 ==========